karandarjishack/Simplified_Midterm/README.md

 **Developing the Python Client:**

 Developed a Python client to interact with the deployed SageMaker endpoint.
-The client extracted relevant features from executable files using techniques learned during Lab 5.4.
 Integrated functionality to send feature vectors to the SageMaker endpoint and retrieve classification results.

-**Testing and Demonstration:**

-Tested the Python client and SageMaker endpoint using one malware PE file and one benign PE file.
-Demonstrated the functionality of the client and endpoint in a video demo.

 **Performance Analysis:**